LyM-Projects-Eric-Alarcon-Luis-Pinilla/Project-0/README.md

 4. Simplecommands should always be inside a defProc function or inside a block of commands {}, hence there cannot be simplecommands alone or outside a structure as it would be considered an error.

+5. A block of command cannot be empty, hence if there is a block {} with no commands it will be considered an error.

 Thanks for reading!